 - disclosures to instructional or administrative officials of Duke University;

-- disclosures of directory information
+- disclosures of directory information;

-The record of disclosure may be inspected by the student, the official custodian of the records, and other university and governmental officials.
+The record of disclosure may be inspected by the student, the official custodian of the records, and other University and governmental officials.

-Conduct of the hearing:
+Conduct of the Hearing:

 The hearing will be conducted by a University official who does not have a direct interest in the outcome.
 The student will have a full and fair opportunity to present evidence relevant to the issues raised and may be assisted or represented by individuals of his or her choice at his or her own expense, including an attorney.
 The University official conducting the hearing will, after considering all relevant information, make a recommendation to the University Registrar.

-Within a reasonable period of time after the conclusion of the hearing, the University will notify the student in writing of its decision.
+Within a reasonable period of time after the conclusion of the hearing, the University will notify the student in writing of the decision.
 The decision will be based solely upon evidence presented at the hearing and will include a summary of the evidence and the reasons for the decision.